Best Crypto Options Trading Platforms October 2023

 OKX settles all options trades in the cryptocurrency of the underlying option asset.

-OKX offers a wide variety of crypto trading types, including perpetual futures and, of course, crypto options.
+OKX offers a wide variety of crypto trading types, including perpetual futures and, of course, cryptocurrency options.
 USA residents can’t trade on the exchange, however.
 But OKX does offer a demo account (accessible worldwide), so you can test your strategy with crypto options paper trading.

 OKX Fees